Inland Waterways Association: Canal restoration begins

-A new order emerges
+1960s: A new order emerges

 The government set up an Inland Waterways Redevelopment Advisory Committee in 1961 to consider the future of canals that were not considered viable.
-Two of the IWA stalwarts, John Smith and Lionel Munk, were included on this, together with Tom Rolt.
-This went against Aickman's slogan of "fighting for every mile" although shortly after this he admitted privately to Lionel Munk that he was now a "90% man".
-As the commercial use of the canals was declining rapidly, requests for closures came in thick and fast from British Transport Waterways - soon to be separated from the BTC as the British Waterways Board (BWB).
+Two IWA stalwarts, John Smith and Lionel Munk, were included on this, together with Tom Rolt.
+This went against Aickman's slogan of "fighting for every mile", although shortly afterward he admitted privately to Lionel Munk that he was now a "90% man".
+As commercial use of the canals was declining rapidly, requests for closures came in thick and fast from British Transport Waterways, which was soon to be separated from the BTC as the British Waterways Board (BWB).

-People from Aickman to Hadfield (who now joined the BWB) had argued that the canals should be run by a trust such as the National Trust, but the new body faced the same commercial pressures as its predecessors.
-The Transport Act 1968 showed a new commitment to amenity use, but waterways were put into three classes: commercial, cruising and remainder.
-One casualty of this was the Kennet and Avon which has never been lifted out of the bottom category for which only essential maintenance was available.
+Aickman and Hadfield (who now joined the BWB) had argued that the canals should be run by a trust such as the National Trust, but the new body faced the same commercial pressures as its predecessors.
+The Transport Act 1968 showed a new commitment to amenity use, and waterways were put into three classes: commercial, cruising and remainder.
+One casualty of this was the Kennet and Avon which remained in the bottom category, for which only essential maintenance was available.
 The act also removed the statutory right of navigation for these canals.

-The period of the 70s and 80s are characterised as "three steps forward, two steps back" by David Blagrove.

-The restorations and growth in the leisure boat industry were offset by multitudes of other problems with closures of canals, tunnel failures and the breakdown of the Anderton lift.
-However the attitude of BWB gradually changed from scepticism to a more friendly attitude to the organisation.
+The 1970s and 1980s are characterised as "three steps forward, two steps back" by David Blagrove.
+Canal restorations and growth in the leisure boat industry were offset by numerous setbacks including closures of canals, tunnel failures and the breakdown of the Anderton lift.
+However, the attitude of BWB gradually changed from scepticism to a more friendly attitude to the organisation.

+Since 1990

-The completion of the restored Kennet and Avon Canal in 1990 and the availability of lottery funding from 1994 opened up new possibilities.
-The membership, which had steadily expanded during the previous decades, settled at around 20,000 and the attendance at the annual rallies and festivals kept their popularity.
+The completion of the restored Kennet and Avon Canal in 1990 and the availability of National Lottery funding from 1994 opened up new possibilities.
+The membership, which had steadily expanded during the previous decades, settled at around 20,000 and the annual rallies and festivals kept their popularity.

 Organisation and governance

 IWA is organised into regions, each of which consist of several branches.
 The regions are: East Midlands, Eastern, London, North East & Yorkshire, North West & North Wales, South East, South West & South Wales, and West Midlands.

 The association is governed by a board of trustees.
 There are a number of national committees, each reporting to the board of trustees.
 For each committee there is an agreed role and operating arrangements, with areas of delegated responsibility.
-The current national committees are Finance Committee, Navigation Committee, Waterway Recovery Group, Marketing Committee, Remuneration Committee, Awards Panel.
-IWA's Restoration Hub supports, enables and champions waterway restoration.
+The national committees are Finance Committee, Navigation Committee, Waterway Recovery Group, Marketing Committee, Remuneration Committee, and the Awards Panel.

-The current national chair is Les Etheridge, and the national deputy-chairs are Nick Dybeck and Sue O’Hare.
+In 2017, the IWA set up a Restoration Hub which provides advice and support to groups working on canal restoration.